 PayStream Advisors did a survey of corporate back offices at the end of 2017, and found that many organizations are struggling with high volumes of both email and paper invoices – without an efficient way to capture the information into their ERP through technology such as invoice scanning, using OCR, or other means.

-With the plethora of options around this burning issue, it’s easy to get confused.
+With the plethora of invoice scanning options around this important issue, it’s easy to get confused.
 Even the different file formats are treated differently, so it’s a good idea to understand which technologies do what, exactly.
 Let’s start with the bigger picture.

 Inputting Invoices To Your ERP

-Overall, here are issues growing organizations with large invoice volumes are dealing with:
+Overall, here are the issues growing organizations with large invoice volumes are dealing with:

 - Emailed invoices are received electronically, printed out and then keyed in manually (time consuming and resource intensive)

-- Many companies may have some OCR software, but often it is outdated or has integration issues.
-Older OCR software often requires a lot of manual effort (manual field mapping, as an example)
+- Many companies have some OCR software, but often it is outdated or has integration issues.
+Older OCR software requires a lot of manual effort (such as manual field mapping)

-- PayStream talks about “efficient invoices” in the report, meaning invoices that arrive for processing through EDI or a solution portal.
-The vast majority of invoices are not received this way, however, as suppliers are sending emailed and/or paper format invoices to their customers instead
+- The PayStream report talks about efficient invoices, which are invoices that arrive for processing through EDI or a solution portal.
+The vast majority of invoices are not delivered this way, however, as most suppliers are sending emailed and/or paper format invoices to their customers